Brooke Lochland

-Brooke Lochland (born 3 May 1991) is an Australian rules footballer and former speed skater.
-Lochland currently plays for the Sydney Swans in the AFL Women's (AFLW), having previously played for the Western Bulldogs from 2017 to 2022.
+Brooke Lochland (born 3 May 1991) is a former Australian rules footballer and former speed skater.
+Lochland played for the Western Bulldogs and the Sydney Swans in the AFL Women's (AFLW).
 In 2018, she played in the Bulldogs' AFL Women's premiership team, was the AFL Women's leading goalkicker for that season and was named in the 2018 AFL Women's All-Australian team.

 Early life

 Lochland took up inline skating at age four and competed in world championships as a teenager.
 At age 16, she moved to the Netherlands to pursue a career as a long track speed skater.
 Despite finishing sixth in the 2011–12 World Cup mass start event, she missed out on qualifying for the Sochi Winter Olympics and retired from the sport in 2014.
 Upon returning to Australia later that year, Lochland switched back to football, having previously played as a junior.
 After two impressive seasons with Montmorency, highlighted by winning the best and fairest award for Division Two of the Victorian Women's Football League in 2015, she joined Melbourne University in the VFL Women's competition for the 2016 season.